outbe/outbe-l2-contracts/docs/adrs/0002-consumption-unit.md

 - BatchSizeTooLarge()
 - InvalidSettlementCurrency()
 - InvalidAmount()                   // either both amounts are zero or atto >= 1e18
+- InvalidConsumptionRecords()       // overlap between CR and amendment hashes, or invalid arrays
-- ArrayLengthMismatch()
+- InvalidCall()

 # Record Identity and Referencing

 - cuHash is a 32-byte identifier supplied by the caller (CRA).
 The contract treats it as an opaque identifier.
 - Uniqueness is enforced per CU: the same cuHash cannot be reused.
 - Each referenced CR hash (crHashes[i]) must be unique globally across all CUs.
-The contract tracks this in consumptionRecordHashes to prevent double-linking.
+Likewise, each referenced amendment hash (amendmentCrHashes[i]) must be unique globally across all CUs.
+The contract tracks both sets to prevent double-linking.
+- No overlap is allowed within a single submission between crHashes and amendmentCrHashes.
-- The registry does not compute or verify cuHash or crHashes on-chain; upstream systems define their hashing schemes.
+- The registry does not compute or verify cuHash or the linked hashes on-chain; upstream systems define their hashing schemes.

 # Access Control